Why Would I Consider Installing Roofing Shingles in Cold Weather?

 The most important thing to remember in the event that you need to install roofing shingles in cold weather is your personal safety.
 Traversing a sloping roof in icy conditions is near suicidal and should be avoided at all costs.
 There is a reason that you can’t get a roofing contractor to come out and fix your roof in these conditions and it isn’t because it’s too cold to work.
 Snow is no better and even early morning dew can create a very slippery surface that is potentially lethal to anyone trying to walk on the roof.
 However, if you do need to replace a shingle try to remain on the ladder and be sure to handle the shingles with as much care as possible so that you don’t break them.
 You will have to manually seal the tabs of the shingles down yourself, because the warmth of the sun normally activates the adhesive strips, but this obviously will not be possible in cold weather.

 Call 855-462-5515 Now!

 Our expert Roofers provide Expert Roofing Services.
 If you have any questions or concerns about our service area, please give us a call today.
-We are competitively priced in this region from other roofing companies because we are confident that you will be thrilled with how your roofing project will turn out.
-Again, call today to schedule a quote for your roofing needs.
+We are competitively priced in the area from other roofing companies because we are confident that you will be thrilled with how your roofing project will turn out.
+Again, call today to schedule a consultation for your roofing needs.